shayandavoodii/OnlinePortfolioSelection.jl/docs/src/benchmark.md

 ## BS

-This model is a subset of the BAH strategy in which the best stock is acquired retroactively.
-In this package, users can choose the number of days to look back (through `last_n` keyword argument) and find the best stock.
-If the `last_n` is not provided or is set to `0`, the algorithm will consider the whole data until the day at each period to find the best stock.
-Otherwise, the algorithm will consider the last `last_n` days performance of each stock and chooses the best one.
-Let's run the algorithm on the real market data.
-Assume the data (named as `prices`) is collected as noted in the [Fetch Data](@ref) section.
+The model is a variant of the BAH strategy that retroactively acquires the best stock.
+Within this package, users can select the number of days to retrospectively examine (using the `last_n` keyword argument) and identify the best stock.
+If `last_n` is either not provided or set to `0`, the algorithm will consider the entire dataset up to the present day for each period to identify the best stock.
+Conversely, if `last_n` is specified, the algorithm will only consider the performance of each stock within the last `last_n` days and then select the best-performing one.
+To implement the algorithm on real market data, let's assume the data is collected as detailed in the [Fetch Data](@ref) section.

 ```julia
 juila> using OnlinePortfolioSelection